Here are 10 things you need to know before buying home insurance.

 - Earthquake damage

 When taking out buildings insurance, make sure that your home is covered for the rebuild value, not the market value.
-When you ask for a quote through MoneySupermarket, we will use the information you provide to estimate the rebuild value.
+When you ask for a quote through MoneySuperMarket, we will use the information you provide to estimate the rebuild value.

-The best way to calculate the value of your contents is to go from room to room and note down the value of each item, from clothes to computers to the contents of your fridge freezer
+The best way to calculate the value of your contents is to go from room to room and note down the value of each item, from clothes to computers to the contents of your fridge freezer.

-5. Consider New for Old
+5. New for old is better

 Also check to see if your insurance covers items such as the contents of your handbag or wallet, credit cards and luggage when travelling abroad and even items kept in your garden and shed.

-If you own valuables such as jewellery, antiques, collections or high-spec electrical items, then these may not be covered under the basic terms of your contents cover.
+If you own valuables such as jewellery, antiques, collections or high-spec electrical items, these may not be covered under the basic terms of your contents cover.
 So check with your insurer and take out separate cover if necessary.

 Insurers like brick built, slated roofed properties so if you own an unusual property, such as a renovated windmill or a listed building, or your property has an unusual feature, such as a thatched roof, you may have to take out specialist cover.